1/18/2019

 Jeffrey Elliott

 Got it.
-But it sounds like in the sort of markets assumptions that you're showing on slide 16, that could be a run rate that sticks around for a couple of courses.
-Is that is that fair?
+But it sounds like in the sort of market assumptions that you're showing on slide 16, that could be a run rate that sticks around for a couple of quarters.
+Is that fair?
 I just want to make sure that we're understanding it right.

 speaker